 Women aged 18-24 are supported to recognise sexual exploitation, identify risks and seek help when needed.
 Sexual exploitation does not simply stop because a young person reaches their 18th birthday and the impact of such abuse can reverberate into adulthood.
 Research from women caught up in sex work reveals that over half (some figures suggest up to 75%) were sexually exploited before their 18th birthday (Paying the Price: The Home Office, 2004).

 The ‘Feeling Safe’ project has been running since 2012 where it developed organically out of a need within the city and a partnership with The Children’s Society.
 This partnership highlighted the lack of specialist support for victims of CSE who were aged 18 or over and no longer eligible for children’s services.
 Our commitment to supporting adult victims of sexual exploitation has led to KairosWWT being the only service in the city offering specialist support to young women aged between 18-24 years affected by child sexual exploitation.

-In addition to fortnightly support group sessions, the Feeling Safe project also runs a summer programme of activities including horse therapy.
 Last year, 89% of the young women in the project reported improved mental and emotional health as a result of participating in the Feeling Safe programme.

 £10 helps pay for a young woman to learn about the risks of grooming and how to keep herself safe.
 You can give a gift here today.

 We are very grateful to the Heart of England Community Foundation who support the Feeling Safe project, and are delighted that The National Lottery Community Fund will also be supporting this project to help it expand in the coming years.
 You can read more about the new National Lottery grant here.